 Throughout the world, the quality of life of individuals and communities is directly associated with the use and management of land, water, soil, plants, and wildlife.
-Natural resource managers seek to thoughtfully balance the diverse and interconnected needs of society with the sustainable use of natural resources to guide the ways in which humans interact with their surrounding environments.
+Natural resource and environmental managers seek to balance the diverse and interconnected needs of society with the sustainable use of natural resources to guide the ways in which humans interact with their surrounding environments.

 - Land and resources manager or planner

 - Environmental consultant

 Explore this career guide toolkit to learn more about outdoor recreation and conservation careers.